-Preferences may be claimed only if the bidder/Offeror is, at the time the bid or offer is opened, on the current list of qualified employment programs maintained by the State of Alaska, Department of Education, Division of Vocational Rehabilitation.
+c.
+Preference under this section may be claimed only by qualified Offerors who, at the closing time for receipt of proposals stipulated herein, are on the 2014 Approved List for Procurement Preference of qualified employment entities maintained by the State of Alaska, Department of Labor and Workforce Development, Division of Vocational Rehabilitation.

-Note: A preference under this section is in addition to any other preference for which the bidder/Offeror qualifies.
-However, a bidder/Offeror shall not receive more than one of the employment or disability preferences.
+d.
+A preference under this section is in addition to any other preference for which the Offeror qualifies, including the Alaska Bidder Preference.
+However, an Offeror shall not receive more than one of the disability preferences outlined in AS 36.30.321(d).